 In addition, its nuances vary according to purity, feed and breeding site:

 Acorn-fed Pork: The one who has the whole pasture at his feet.
 He grazes freely and loves to walk and travel several kilometers to eat acorns during the Montanera.
 It is strong and robust, which is why its fat infiltrates and results in such an intense flavor.

-Cereal-fed Pork: first cousins acorn-fed pork.
+Free-range Grain-fed Pork: first cousins acorn-fed pork.
 They walk freely in the countryside, but they do so outside the Montanera season, so they feed on feeds and cereals.

-Fodder-fed Pork: the most “homemade” species.
+Grain-fed Pork: the most “homemade” species.
 They are raised in barns and on farms and, like cereal-fed porks, are also fed on feeds, cereals and leguminous plants.

 However, not all of the above are purebred: 100% Iberian are those that come from 100% Iberian breed father and mother; 75% Iberian refers to a 100% Iberian mother and 50% Iberian father; 50% Iberian porks come from a 100% Iberian mother and a Duroc father.

 Iberian Acorn-Fed Ham

 Iberian Free-Range Grain-Fed Ham

 Iberian Grain-Fed Ham